On Shimura varieties for unitary groups: The Shimura varieties of Deligne and Kottwitz, and of Gan--Gross--Prasad

 \begin{altitemize} \item These Shimura varieties are close to moduli problems---but when $n$ is odd, they are not quite represented by a moduli problem in general. \item The method of Kottwitz works for all Shimura varieties of PEL type. \end{altitemize}

 On the negative side we note the following.

 \begin{altitemize} \item For odd $n$, the Shimura varieties are not given by a moduli problem in general. \item It is difficult to construct integral or $p$-integral models of these Shimura varieties.
 More precisely, Kottwitz succeeds in constructing a $p$-integral model over $O_{E_r, (p)}$ only under the assumption that all data are unramified at $p$.
 This last condition means that $p$ is unramified in $F$, that $W$ is split at all places of $F_0$ over $p$, and that $K$ is of the form $K=K^p \times K_p \subset G^\BQ(\BA_f) = G^\BQ(\BA_f^p) \times G^\BQ(\BQ_p)$, where $K^p$ is arbitrary and $K_p$ is the stabilizer of a self-dual lattice in $W\otimes_\BQ \BQ_p$.
-But allowing ramification in various forms leads to many new complications. \item In the context of Remark \ref{GGPsit}, the inclusion $\U(W^\flat)\subset \U(W)$ of unitary groups does not extend to an inclusion $\GU(W^\flat)\subset \GU(W)$ of groups of unitary similitudes.
-This means that there is no Gan--Gross--Prasad set-up in the context of Kottwitz's Shimura varieties, comp.\ \cite{GGP, RSZ3}.
+But allowing ramification in various forms leads to many new complications. \item In the context of Remark \ref{GGPsit}, the inclusion $\U(W^\flat)\subset \U(W)$ of unitary groups does not extend to an inclusion $\GU(W^\flat)\subset \GU(W)$ of groups of unitary similitudes, nor, after Weil restriction down to $\BQ$, to an inclusion of the unitary $\BG_m$-similitude group for $W^\flat$ into $G^\BQ$.
+Hence there is no Gan--Gross--Prasad set-up in the context of Kottwitz's Shimura varieties, comp.\ \cite{GGP, RSZ3}.
 Similarly, there are no Kudla--Rapoport cycles on these Shimura varieties, cf.\ \cite{KR-U2, BHKRY}.
 See Section \ref{ss:cycles} for the analog of this discussion in the context of the RSZ Shimura varieties. \end{altitemize} \item Now let us discuss the Shimura varieties associated to $(G, \{ h_{G} \})$.
 On the positive side we note the following.

 \begin{altitemize} \item The KR cycles and GGP cycles can be defined for them. \item In the strict fake Drinfeld case of Example \ref{eg:special types}\eqref{strictFK}, the Shimura field is very simple: it identifies with $F$. \end{altitemize}